\(\Im\in\int\int\)

 optimization

-Optimization theory gives us a way to represent what our optimal aspirations are: to minimize risk, maximize reward, reduce energy consumption, etc. Most continuous optimization methods use differential calculus, the core tool being the instantaneous rate of change of some function with respect to its inputs.
+Optimization gives us a way to represent what our optimal aspirations are: to minimize risk, maximize reward, reduce energy consumption, and so on.
+Most continuous optimization methods use differential calculus, the core being the local approximation of functions via linearization.

 Multivariate optimization:\(\, \nabla f\)